Doctor of Philosophy (Ph.D.)

 The doctoral curriculum emphasizes research methodology and data analysis and includes advanced coursework in research design, statistical methods, and testing and assessment as well as seminars in statistical and measurement topics.
 ERME students have the opportunity to tailor coursework to their particular interests and background.
 The doctoral degree requires a minimum of 54 credits beyond the M.Ed. and satisfactory completion of comprehensive exams and a dissertation.

-The ERME program only admits up to 6 Ph.D. students each year.
-Each year, the ERME program usually receives at least 40 Ph.D. applications.
-Each year, there are typically between 30 and 35 doctoral students enrolled in the ERME program.
+The ERME program admits up to 6 Ph.D. students each year.
+Each year, the program usually receives at least 40 applications.
 Approximately half of our doctoral students are completing their coursework requirements, while the other half are working on their dissertations.

 During their coursework, all doctoral students are enrolled full-time.
 Often our current M.Ed. students apply for admission to the Ph.D. program.
 At least one M.Ed. student has been accepted into the ERME Ph.D. program for each of the past five years.